siinn/siinn.github.io/projects.md

 ---
 # Data Science Projects

-Data science projects that I have completed for self-learning purpose.
-The projects are chosen to cover the important concepts of data science, including data collection, data cleaning, visualization, machine learning, and statistical method.
+Independent Data science projects completed for self-learning purpose.
+The projects cover important concepts of data science, including data collection, data cleaning, visualization, machine learning, and statistical method.

-Technical tools such as <verbatim>Python</verbatim> libraries (<b>Pandas, Scikit-learn, Seaborn</b>) are used in these projects.
+Python libraries (<b>Pandas, Scikit-learn, Seaborn</b>) are used in these projects.

-The proejcts are presented in the form of description page (markdown) and source codes, available as Jupyter iPython notebook on <a href="https://github.com/siinn/Data-Science-Portfolio">Github</a>.
+The proejcts are presented in the form of description page (Markdown) and source codes, available as Jupyter iPython notebook on <a href="https://github.com/siinn/Data-Science-Portfolio">Github</a>.
 <br>
 <br>